- Redness and irritation? Seborrheic dermatitis and rosacea can look similar, but they’re different skin conditions.

 5. Eye Involvement

-Rosacea can cause eye symptoms like dryness and irritation.
-Seborrheic dermatitis does not directly affect the eyes, which helps distinguish it from rosacea.
+Ocular rosacea can cause eye symptoms like dryness and irritation.
+Seborrheic dermatitis does not directly affect the eyes, making eye involvement a key differentiator.

 Symptom Summary Table